sarnold/portage-overlay/README.md

 ebuilds, while unfinished or otherwise non-working ebuilds are now on the wip branch (not shown below).

+## Latest ##

+Recent updates for the Gnome 3 desktop (x86 and x86_64) as well as other powerpc updates for the older Gnome desktop and misc packages (audio, etc).
+The exaile sound menu indicator plugin is working with exaile 3.2.1, except for the time elapesed calculation when paused.

 ## Current list of ebuilds: ##

 - app-accessibility/orca/orca-2.32.1.ebuild